irishcoders/memory-games/README.md

 - [Git](https://git-scm.com/) was used to commit and push code during the developement of the App.
 - [GitHub](www.github.com) has been used to store the code, images, and other contents and most importantly has been used to deploy the App to the web
 - [Pexels](www.pexels.com) was used to gather the images used for the flag game.
+- [Unspash](www.unsplash.com) was also used to gather some flag images used for this game.
+- [Favicon](www.favicon.ico) was used to design the Game app logo
+- [Font Awesome](www.fontawesome.com) was used to design the math game operators.
+- [Google Fonts](https://fonts.google.com/) was used to select font used in developing this app.

 ## Testing and Debugging during development